 The furnishing of the holiday home also includes: washing machine, fans, air conditioning and a children’s cot.
 You can park your car on the fenced premises in front of the house.

-WIFI is available upon request with no extra charge for up to 15 GB (internet stick).
+WIFI is available upon request with no extra charge for up to 40 GB (SIM-card; for more details see "Pricing").

 The spacious, furnished terrace behind the house is accessible from the kitchen and from the living room.
 It offers a view across the partly rocky premises, which are surrounded by a dry stone wall, towards the picturesque bathing grotto.
 While the water flows gently down the rocks and the sun bathes the small lake in sparkling green and blue, take it easy on the loungers and give in to the pleasures of your holidays in Apulia.